Is Bit.dev open source?

 - Bit manages dependencies between packages and automatic versioning based on dependencies

-- Bit lets you have the code in any consuming project and directly change it from there.
+- Bit lets you access the package (i.e. component) source code in any consuming project and directly change it from there

 Is Bit the same as Storybook?

-Storybook is a fantastic aid tool for visually developing components in simulated isolation and creating visual documentation for components based on their stories.
+Storybook is a fantastic aid for visually developing components in simulated isolation and creating visual documentation for components based on their stories.

 Bit is how you (and your team) can create, manage and collaborate on components in your applications.
 It facilitates the full lifecycle of component development: Bit tracks changes to the components, packages them for distribution, merges code changes, tracks versions, and showcases them on a cloud hub.

 Through bit.dev, the components are not only put on display but can be directly managed and consumed.

 Storybook and Bit can live separately or side by side.
 For example, Bit can be used to isolate, build, test, and publish multiple components from a repository.
 Storybook can provide the visual development environment for the component prototyping to create examples that leverage the component discovery experience in bit.dev.